 Connecticut DCF Investigations Lawyer

 The State of Connecticut’s Department of Children and Families (DCF) is charged with protecting the welfare and safety of all Connecticut children.
-One of their primary goals is to investigate and intervene on all child neglect and abuse allegations.
+One of their primary goals is to investigate and intervene in all child neglect and abuse allegations.
 DCF has a reservoir of resources.
-It also has the power to come to your home, knock on your door, and investigate every aspect of your family’s life, including your child’s personal life, social life and educational life.
-While DCF’s intentions are generally well-placed, their reach is often excessive, and if you are not properly defended by a top Connecticut DCF lawyer in Stamford, Greenwich, New Canaan, Darien, Norwalk, Westport, Fairfield, or Wilton, you could find yourself and your family unnecessarily subjected to DCF intervention and restrictions for months, or even years.
+It also has the power to come to your home, knock on your door, and investigate every aspect of your family’s life, including your child’s personal life, social life, and educational life.
+While DCF’s intentions are generally well-placed, their reach is often excessive, and if you are not properly defended by a top DCF lawyer in Connecticut, you could find yourself and your family unnecessarily subjected to DCF intervention and restrictions for months, or even years.

 What Is DCF?

-DCF is a statewide agency whose mission is to promote the welfare, health and safety of all of Connecticut’s children.
-In Fairfield County, DCF offices are located in Stamford, Norwalk, Bridgeport, and Danbury.
+DCF is a statewide agency whose mission is to promote the welfare, health, and safety of all of Connecticut’s children.
+DCF offices are located in Stamford, Norwalk, Bridgeport, and Danbury.
 One of DCF’s functions is to investigate abuse or neglect, or “suspected” abuse or neglect.
-DCF staffers include a skilled group of attorneys, social workers, counselors and support staff.
+DCF staffers include a skilled group of attorneys, social workers, counselors, and support staff.
 They are not police, do not carry guns, and cannot arrest you.
 They do, however, work closely with law enforcement and local police.
-If a child appears to be a victim of a crime or assault, they will immediately get them involved and assist them in pursuing criminal charges.
+If a child appears to be a victim of a crime or assault, DCF will immediately get officers involved and assist them in pursuing criminal charges.

 DCF treats and assesses each case of reported abuse or neglect with an intense degree of scrutiny and resources, regardless of where the report originated or whether it is major or minor.
 The problem with this approach, however, is that many of our clients who are contacted by DCF investigators looking into a minor accusation are faced with an intense degree of questioning.
 This can backfire on a family who thinks they can handle the questioning without an attorney, as the DCF questions can quickly become intrusive and cause embarrassment and humiliation to a family when this level of inquiry is simply not necessary.
 That’s why we encourage families to immediately contact a Connecticut DCF lawyer at Mark Sherman Law to intervene and shut down the DCF investigation as quickly as possible.